thosgood/this-weeks-finds/markdown/51-100/week055.md

 Finally Smolin noticed that he and Rovelli had made a sign mistake.
 This is incredibly easy to do, since there are lots of tricky sign conventions in spin network theory.
-Fundamentally these are due to the fact that spin-1/2 particles are fermions\... but I don\'t think people fully understand the physical implications of this.
+Fundamentally these are due to the fact that spin-1/2 particles are fermions... but I don't think people fully understand the physical implications of this.
 (There is also a marvelous category-theoretic explanation of it, but I fear that if I go into that all the physicists will stop reading.
 Maybe some other time.)